evliang/craigslist-alert/README.md

 ## Todo
 1. refactor Periodically
-2. additional filters e.g. 3BR houses
+2. additional filters (e.g. 2mi from zipcode, 3BR house, has image)
 3. move from SmsBlitz to ex_twilio
-3. remove dependency on Redis / pure Elixir.
-Option to notify via email (mailgun) and/or text
+4. remove dependency on Redis / pure Elixir.
+5. Option to notify via email (mailgun) and/or text
-4. Auto-email the poster
+6. Auto-email the poster
   --Need browser that can execute Javascript
   ----Wallaby/PhantomJS and Hound/Chrome driver both worked
   --issue right now is tricking Recaptcha
   --possibly cookie-related
-  --when Recaptcha thinks I am not a bot, we can retrieve the email
+  --once Recaptcha thinks I am not a bot, we can retrieve the email